There are endless ways to make money online.

 And you get to help your clients achieve their business goals.

 Most people don't know how to run ads on social media.
-They don't even bother to spend time to learn it.
+They don't even bother to spend time learning it.

 The sad truth is, most people hate learning new stuff.

 If you’re willing to do something most people aren’t willing to do, like learn and master paid advertising, you can start an agency and make a killing.

 I still get hit with imposter syndrome on a daily basis.